felixtoo48/flask_customer_order/README.md

 * Experience writing automated tests at all levels - unit, integration and acceptance testing
 * Experience with CI/CD (any CI/CD platform)

-They were particularly interested in:
+Particularly the areas of interest include:
-- Testing + coverage + CI/CD
+* Testing + coverage + CI/CD
-- HTTP and APIs e.g. REST
+* HTTP and APIs e.g. REST
-- OAuth2
+* OAuth2
-- Web security e.g. XSS
+* Web security e.g. XSS
-- Logic / flow of thought
+* Logic / flow of thought
-- Setting up a database
+* Setting up a database
-- Version control
+* Version control

 ## Screening Test

-They were particularly interested in:
 1. Create a simple Python or Go service.
 2. Design a simple customers and orders database (keep it simple)
 3. Add a REST or GraphQL API to input / upload customers and orders: